 Headliners This Week:

 - March 15 Trump directed all to stay in (no shopping, travel, social visits), to school & work from home, limit any public gathering to less than 10 people, among other directions.
 See more at the White House Coronavirus Guidelines for America.
+(Note: original links have been archived so clicking will take you to the archived material.)

 - Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said Friday (March 21st) in this video that Americans will most likely have to continue staying at home and practicing social distancing for “at least several weeks.”